How to Develop an Effective Sales Funnel

 Others require more time and consideration.
 Homes, cars, enterprise solutions and other items are simply too expensive to purchase spontaneously.

-Potential buyers need to go through a long process of research, conversation, and negotiation before they buy.
+Potential buyers need to go through a long process of research, conversation, and negotiation before they buy from any of your direct or channel sales.
 The process is more commonly known among marketers as the “sales funnel.”

 At each stage of a sales funnel, you’re focused on turning qualified traffic into paying customers.
 The only way this can happen, though, is when you focus on converting your most qualified leads.
 This filters out people who aren’t serious about coming customers while catering to your target audience.